 - Indonesia Family Holidays

 If you’re planning a trip to Indonesia, it’s important to get clued up on the essential Indonesia tourist information before your journey begins.
 From passports and visas to useful money tips, we’ve compiled a page of information to give you a helping hand.

-Visa & Passport
+Visa & passport info

 If you’re travelling to Indonesia on a British passport, make sure you’ve got at least 6 months validity left beyond your intended departure date.
 You’ll also need to keep your arrival card to present to immigration when you leave.
-All travellers need a short stay tourist visa of 30 days which can arranged on arrival at the main international airports or seaports.
+All travellers need a short-stay tourist visa of 30 days which can be arranged on arrival at the main international airports or seaports.
 This visa is free if you arrive and depart from Jakarta, Bali, Medan, Surabaya or Batam airports, though it is not extendable.
 If you arrive or depart from any other airports in Indonesia, you will need to pay US$35 for your visa.
 Passports must have one clear page available and you must obtain an onward ticket out of Indonesia.

 If you’d like to find out more information on visas, take a look at the Indonesian embassy website.

-Credit and Debit Cards
+Credit and debit cards

 There are plenty of cash points in Indonesia, though mostly in the larger cities.
-On Bali, it’s not a problem withdrawing or exchanging money, but it might be trickier on the smaller or less touristy islands like Flores where the only cash machines on the island are in Maumere and Labuhan Bajo.
+On Bali, it’s not a problem withdrawing or exchanging money.
+But it might be trickier on the smaller or less touristy islands like Flores where the only cash machines on the island are in Maumere and Labuhan Bajo.
 As these are sometimes broken or empty, make sure you have enough cash when you’re travelling to remote areas.
 It’s useful to keep some loose change handy too, so you don’t need to pull out your wallet every time you tip someone or buy a bottle of water.
 Note that credit and debit cards are not commonly accepted outside shops and restaurants in the major cities.